mtshn/gchrmsexplain/README.md

 ```
 ## 11. Graphical user interface

-There are also two versions of the graphical user interface available: batch\_gui and simple\_gui.
+There are also two versions of the graphical user interface available: simple\_gui and batch\_gui.
 In simple\_gui, the mass spectrum must be copied in TXT format (alternating m/z and intensity values ​​separated by newlines, spaces, semicolons, brackets, colons).
 All parameters and settings are described above.
 Graphical user interfaces are self-explainatory.
 ![image](fig2.png)